 Because of their differences, American Roaches and German Roaches require different treatment methods.
+Some pest control companies misidentify your roach issue, and some may not be able to handle every type of infestation.
 Hero Pest Solutions is equipped to properly identify and treat your specific roach issue efficiently and quickly.

 Find out more information on our roach services and treatment options by clicking here.